-Both Opportunity Zone funds and 1031 exchanges are ways of reinvesting gains from the sale of property into other property in order to avoid current taxation and obtain valuable tax benefits.
+Both Opportunity Zone funds and 1031 exchanges are ways of reinvesting gains from the sale of a property into another property in order to avoid current taxation and obtain valuable tax benefits.
 Both regimes were created by Congress and codified in the Internal Revenue Code.
 Both are important tools for managing tax liabilities and for acquiring tax-advantaged investments.
 One is driven by a national agenda to promote investments in certain locations; the other is driven solely by the taxpayer’s agenda.
 One regime is very old; the other is very new.
 Which is the right one for you?
 Read on…

 “They are almost like kissing cousins because they are in some ways parallel, but there are important differences here,” shared Jim Lang, a shareholder with Greenberg Traurig, who participated in our Opportunity Zones webinar in April.

 Investors with a 1031 exchange who reinvest in “like-kind” replacement property defer the tax on the gain from the sale of the existing property, unless and until they sell the replacement property.
 If the investor decides to once again roll their investment into another eligible, “like-kind property,” the gains continue to be deferred until a property is finally sold in a taxable sale.
 The Tax Cuts and Jobs Act of 2017 made major changes to Section 1031 by limiting the scope of eligible property to only real property and eliminating entirely the eligibility of personal or intangible property.

 The 1031 exchange is a nearly century-old method to defer taxes on capital gains or depreciation recapture, and many investors that use 1031 exchanges “roll theirs forever until the great basis step-up in the sky, and the tax is presumably never paid on those assets…,” explained Lang.